Skip to content

 Frequently asked questions about Aldino

-What is the best time to visit Aldino?
+When is the best time to visit Aldino?

-What are the historical origins of Aldino?
+What is the patron saint feast of Aldino?

 Getting there